corneliusdevs/WordSanctuarySystemsNew/data-layer-microservice/README.md

 The architecture of this application follows the **Model-View-Controller (MVC)** pattern, where:

 - **Models**: Define the database schema and structure (using Prisma for MongoDB and PostgreSQL).
-- **Controllers**: Contain the business logic for handling requests, performing database operations via Prisma Clients, and sending responses.
+- **Controllers**: Contain the business logic for handling requests, interacting with the Prisma Clients, and sending responses.
 - **Routes**: Define the HTTP routes that map to specific controller methods.

-The application handles both **MongoDB** and **PostgreSQL** databases separately.
-Each database has its own Prisma schema file and corresponding Prisma client, which allows us to keep database interactions isolated.
+The application separates the logic for **MongoDB** and **PostgreSQL**, with each having its own set of routes and controllers.
+This modular architecture ensures that the application is scalable, maintainable, and flexible in handling multiple database types.

 ---